Diet Pepsi (song): Reception

-The song received widespread attention from both critics and listeners, who praised Rae for her musical shift from her previous bubblegum pop lyrics and sonic direction to a more mature alternative pop sound.
+The song received widespread acclaim from both critics and listeners, who praised Rae for her musical shift from her previous bubblegum pop lyrics and sonic direction to an alternative pop sound.
 Billboard described the song as a "turning point" in Rae's musical journey as it creates more of a clear vision on who Rae is as an artist, opposed to previous projects, while Rolling Stones Brittany Spanos described "this new Rae [as] strange, campy, and, most important, fun" and "as if she'd taken a John Waters left turn".
-The New York Times called the song "the aural embodiment of tasteful restraint", and several critics praised Rae's "breathy" vocals and the key change employed in the song's final chorus.
+The New York Times called the song "the aural embodiment of tasteful restraint", and some critics praised Rae's "breathy" vocals and the key change employed in the song's final chorus.
 Some drew positive comparisons to the music of Lana Del Rey, particularly her 2012 single "Blue Jeans" and its parent album Born to Die (2012).
 It polled at number 11 in the Triple J Hottest 100 of 2024.